ideal/mirror/README.md

 ```
 mirrord
 ```
 and that's done.
-Also you can use `man mirrord` to read the documents.
+Also you can use `man mirrord` or `mirrord -h` to read the documents.

 If `mirrord` is running, you can run:
 ```